-The following statement sets out the position of Bield in compliance with the Act.
-We strive to make sure that when we purchase goods and services we comply with all relevant laws and conduct ourselves in an open, honest and ethical manner.
+and conduct ourselves in an open, honest and ethical manner.
 We have included a Modern Slavery clause in our framework agreement for maintenance contractors.
 The clause describes the obligations upon any contractor employed by Bield under the framework in terms of addressing the Act.

-We recognise the need to raise awareness across the workforce and will take reasonable steps to develop relevant training and a Modern Slavery Act Guidance document.
+We recognise the need to raise awareness across the workforce and will take reasonable steps to develop relevant training and a Modern Slavery Act guidance document.
 Bield, therefore, believes that to the best of its knowledge, its suppliers do not engage in illegal slavery or human trafficking.